DonovanMods/donovan-7d2d-modlets/README.md

 - CraftSpikes - REMOVED as of A20 (no longer supported by the game)
 - BetterBandages - REMOVED as of A21 (now incorporated into the base game!)
 - CraftableJail - REMOVED as of A21 (now incorporated into the base game)
+- LootCleanup - REMOVED as of A21 (now incorporated into the base game)

 ### Not Supported in A21